pairshaped/curlingio-results/README.md

 ### 3. Configure and Load the Widget

+The widget is embedded using Javascript, which is how web browsers can enhance a site's functionality.

+The lines that start with `//` are commented out.
+This means these lines / flags are disabled until they are uncommented by removing the `//` in front of them and providing an appropriate value.
+Review each of the commented lines to see if it's something you want to enable or leave with their default value.
+For example, if you want to change which section is loaded, you would uncomment the `//` in front of the *section* flag below and change the *"leagues"* value to *"competitions"* or *"products"*.
+A full list and explanation of all the flags is listed below the code snippet.

 ```
 <script>
   // REQUIRED.
 This is how we initialize the widget.
 You have several options you can configure.
 Read them over for more information.